-“Historic palazzo dominating the white hilltown of Ostuni, with Moorish patios and creamy interiors from Milanese boutique Culti”
+“Historic palazzo in the white hilltown of Ostuni, with Moorish patios, a Michelin-starred restaurant and creamy interiors”

-Follow twisting stairs up to an arched 4-metre-high salon, with gargantuan armchairs and spherical chrome speakers courtesy of Milan-based homeware label Culti.
-Off this lie the 10 rooms and suites.
-Each one is a pared-down cell of meditative monochromes, with floors of silky Trani stone and dozens of flickering square candles.
+Follow twisting stairs up to an arched 4m-high salon, with gargantuan armchairs and spherical chrome speakers courtesy of Milan-based homeware label Culti.
+Off this lie the 10 rooms and suites, each a pared-down haven of meditative neutrals with silky stone floors and contemporary, clean-lined furniture.
 Some have vaulted ceilings hewn from the rock, others steep steps up to a mezzanine sleeping platform.
-All are cocooning and blissfully silent (the old town is traffic free).
-With a small spa downstairs, superb gelaterie on your doorstep, and several beaches within 30 minutes' drive, it makes a great hideaway for couples and food lovers.
+All are cocooning and blissfully silent (the old town is traffic-free).
+With a small spa downstairs, a superb gelaterie on your doorstep, and several beaches within 30 minutes' drive, it makes a great hideaway for couples and food lovers alike.

-- It occupies a magnificent position at the peak of historic Ostuni, gazing over olive groves to the Adriatic coast
+- A magnificent position at the peak of historic Ostuni, gazing over olive groves to the Adriatic coast; sunsets here are spectacular

-- The food was simply the best we have tasted in Puglia: delicate flavours, immaculate presentation and great value
+- The best food we tasted in Puglia: delicate flavours, inventive presentation and great value

-- The sandy beaches, spring flowers and protected wildlife of Torre Guaceto nature reserve are only 30 mins away
+- An excellent location for exploring Puglia: sandy beaches, historic trulli and the Torre Guaceto nature reserve are all less than 30 minutes away

-- You can't drive to the door, though they operate a minibus transfer and porter system in summer
+- You can't drive to the door, though they operate a tuk-tuk transfer and porter system in summer

 - Don't plan on swimming in the tiny pool; it's more of a leg-cooler (or an excuse to show off your tan)